atharva151101/Hedera_Hashgraph/README.md

 # Hedera-Hashgraph
-Simple Implementation of the Hashgraph Consensus Algorithm along with its visualization.
+Implementation of the Hashgraph Consensus Algorithm along with its visualization.

 Based on the paper https://www.swirlds.com/downloads/SWIRLDS-TR-2016-01.pdf